Vatshayan/B.tech-Project-Traffic-Signal-Recognition/README.md

 # Traffic-Signal-Recognition

+"This is Machine Learning and Data Science Project"

 In this project, the knowledge and Idea about deep neural networks and convolution neuronal networks in special was applied to a real-world problem by using the deep learning Framework Keras with TensorFlow as backend.
 A convolutional neural network was built and then trained to classify german traffic signs.
 For that purpose, a dataset with over 50000 images was used.
 Afterwards, the model is tested with different traffic signs images from the web, to see how it performs in the real world.